killerbee1998/veilig/README.md

 2. account/login -> Path to login user.
 2 Arguments in JSON body( email: email of user, pass: password of user) Wrong/Empty emails/passwords will  yield a LOGIN ERROR

+3. account/del_acc -> Path to delete a user from the database.2 Arguments in JSON body( email: email of user, pass: password of user)
+Wrong/Empty emails/passwords will  yield a ACCOUNT DELETETION ERROR

 **Flag Descriptions:**